maximilian-armuss-dev/telegram2notion/README.md

 ### Automated Execution (Cron Job)

-The cron job is now managed inside the container and starts automatically.
-You no longer need to configure this on your host machine.
-The workflow will run once on startup and then every 10 minutes as defined in the `Dockerfile` and `ai-agent-cron` file.
+The workflow will run once on startup and then every 10 minutes as defined in the `ai-agent-cron` file.